smartdevicelink/sdl_evolution/proposals/nnnn-mobile-dynamic-menu-cell-updating.md

 ## Introduction

-Update the naïve menu updating with a new dynamic add / removal system of menu cells.
+Update the naïve menu updating with a new dynamic add / removal system of menu cells to use a more robust method that intelligently adds and removes menu cells, thereby cutting down on the amount of RPCs needed to update an SDL menu.

 ## Motivation